Patimburak Old Mosque: History

-Inside the mosque
+Architecture

 Patimburak Old Mosque is unique in its architecture, which is a combination of the shape of a mosque and a European-style church.
 Its European style can be found in the mosque's dome which resembles the roof models of European churches, its circular vents, and the wood on the mosque walls.
 There are also four supporting poles which are believed to be more than a century old which can't be separated from the influence of Islamic teachings.
-The distinctive hexagon shaped building symbolizes the pillars of faith in Islamic belief as a foundation in religion, while the top of the dome is an octagonal shape symbolizing the eight cardinal directions, where the west wind is marked with mihrab as the direction of prayer in Islamic teachings.
+The distinctive hexagon-shaped building symbolizes the pillars of faith in Islamic belief as a foundation in religion, while the top of the dome is an octagonal shape symbolizing the eight cardinal directions, where the west wind is marked with mihrab as the direction of prayer in Islamic teachings.

 In the courtyard of the mosque, there is a giant mango tree.

 Patimburak Old Mosque was built by the local community of Pertuanan Wertuar in mutual cooperation as a demonstration of satu tungku tiga batu ("one furnace three stones") philosophy, which is a concept of tolerance between religious communities in Fakfak.
-The "three stones" is a symbol of the three major religions in Fakfak : Islam, Protestant, and Catholic.
+The "three stones" is a symbol of the three major religions in Fakfak: Islam, Protestant, and Catholic.
 The three stones instituted a furnace and are placed in a circular and spaced manner.